Prescription and Over-the-Counter Drug Abuse and Misuse

 - It is easier to get prescription drugs than illegal drugs.

 - There is pressure to get better grades or to fit in with friends.
 They also may not be aware of other, positive alternatives to help them deal with stress.

 What you can do to help:

-Educate: Whether you are a parent or teacher or simply work closely with students as an athletic coach, mentor, or counselor.
-Take just a moment to have a brief conversation about prescription drug misuse.
+Educate: Whether you are a parent, teacher, or simply work closely with students, take just a moment to have a brief conversation about prescription drug misuse.
 Remind your student that you are there to help.
 Here are some other things you can remind them of: